natnapat/tesa2021/README.md

 For project demo video, click [here](https://youtu.be/aTOO-XAYvOc)

 First, You have to download a test video from this [link](https://drive.google.com/file/d/1F0Vq4bzrvmP4AL4t0rX995Fwayc905aY/view?usp=sharing). <br />
-Dependencies are provided in requirements.txt <br />
+Dependencies are provided in requirements.txt (The hardware connection and Line Notify are disabled.) <br />

 To run it: <br />